deepthi-nanjunda/flashcards/README.md

 IIf the user wishes to insert a new set of Flashcards, the user can navigate to the insert section and fill out the form.

 ## Concepts
-* JDBC concepts - eg: connection, excecution and update statements etc
+* JDBC concepts - eg: connection, execution and update statements etc
 * Java Swing and AWT.
 * Inheritance used to customize JPanel for flashcards.
 * Abstraction.
 * Implementing the ActionListener Interface.
-* Parametirized Constructors
+* Parameterized Constructors
 * Use of 'this' keyword
 * Exception Handling using the try catch block
 * Function overriding
 * Access Modifiers - access control mechanisms
 * Importing and use of different packages.
 * PopUp and popup factory.
-* Suppilier - Functional Interface
+* Supplierr - Functional Interface
 * Getter Setter functions
 * Scope and Lifetime of variables, declaration of different data types of Instance Variables
 * Dynamic Arrays - ArrayList